AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/page-variables.md

 * É possível definir a eVar para expirar depois de um período ou evento especificado.
 * É possível forçar a expiração de uma eVar, o que é útil quando se estabelece um novo objetivo para uma variável.

-Se uma evar for usada em maio para refletir promoções internas e expirar após 21 dias, e em junho ela for usada para capturar palavras-chave de pesquisa interna, em 1 ° de junho você deverá forçar a expiração ou redefinir a variável.
+If an eVar is used in May to reflect internal promotions and expires after 21 days, and in June it is used to capture internal search keywords, then on June 1, you should force the expiration of, or reset, the variable.
 Com isso, você ajudará a manter os valores da promoção interna fora dos relatórios de junho.

 **Uso de maiúsculas e minúsculas** {#section_6E9145B7FCC2438E95BB35AAE3857412}